MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/why-use-microsoft-edge-devtools.md

 ms.technology: devtools
 ms.date: 02/04/2022
 ---
-# Why choose Microsoft Edge DevTools?
+# Why use Microsoft Edge DevTools?

 <!-- ====================================================================== -->
 ## Ease of use

-*  Open and close tools more easily than in other browsers.
+*  Open and close tools easily.
 *  Move tools around in the UI.
 *  Enable Tooltips mode, to learn about the tools.
 *  Focus Mode, to make the UI even easier to use.